sap-tutorials/sap-build-apps/tutorials/codejam-events-process-1-bah/codejam-events-process-1-bah.md

 - **Artifacts:** Lists all the assets contained within the project and what they are for

--**Documentation:** Links to documentation, generally a PDF hat you can download
+- **Documentation:** Links to documentation, generally a PDF hat you can download

 ![Mass Creation of Maintenance Service Orders documentation](build3.png)

 #### APIs
-You've already seen in the site APIs for S/4HANA.
+You've already seen in the site APIs for SAP S/4HANA Cloud.
 There are also key APIs for SAP Build.

 For example, you can explore the [SAP Build Process Automation API package](https://hub.sap.com/package/SAPProcessAutomation/overview).